SovereignCloudStack/release-notes/README.md

 ## Roadmap

-We have a 6 month release cadence -- R4 will follow in March 2023.
+We have a 6 month release cadence -- R5 will follow in September 2023.
-Until then, we will provide bugfixes and security fixes for R3.
+Until then, we will provide bugfixes and security fixes for R4.

 We do work towards a model where our partners can actually follow our main development branches -- right now, our CI needs a bit more coverage though